harsh306/ML_Notes/rsrc/ML.md

 ### Statistics and Probability
 - Permutations = n!/(n-r)! ; n is total number of objects and r is number of objects selected
 - Combinations = n!/{r!.(n-r)!} ; n is total number of objects and r is number of objects selected
-- Rule of product: In combinatorics, the rule of product or multiplication principle is a basic counting principle (a.k.a. the fundamental principle of counting).
+- Rule of product (src: wikipedia): In combinatorics, the rule of product or multiplication principle is a basic counting principle (a.k.a. the fundamental principle of counting).
 Stated simply, it is the intuitive idea that if there are a ways of doing something and b ways of doing another thing, then there are a · b ways of performing both actions.
 Example for first slot 5 options, for secod and third also 5.
 So there are total 5x5x5 ways of considering alll combinations.
 - Distributions
   - Binomial Distribution (0,1)
   - Bernaulii Distribution (0, 1, 2, ..k)